Healthy Eating Active Living (HEAL) Program

-What happens during the eight office visits?
+What happens during the office visits?

-Visit 1: Initial Evaluation and Assessment A healthcare professional builds a relationship with the patient and family.
+Clinic Visit 1: Initial Evaluation and Assessment A healthcare professional builds a relationship with the patient and family.
 The visit includes a thorough physical exam and establishes program goals.

-Visit 2: Nutrition A registered dietitian discusses healthy eating choices, including current food options and offers an individualized nutrition plan.
+Clinic Visit 2: Nutrition A registered dietitian discusses healthy eating choices, including current food options and offers an individualized nutrition plan.

-Visit 3: Physical Activity An exercise specialist discusses active living habits and offers exercise prescriptions.
+Clinic Visit 3: Physical Activity An exercise specialist discusses active living habits and offers exercise prescriptions.

-Visit 4: Feelings and Families A mental health specialist discusses body image and self-esteem, as well as parenting, family dynamics and cultural issues.
+Clinic Visit 4: Feelings and Families A mental health specialist discusses body image and self-esteem, as well as parenting, family dynamics and cultural issues.

-Visit 5: Healthy Lifestyle Families discuss with the dietitian or exercise specialist their progress in self-managing their goals or how to modify them as needed.
+Clinic Visit 5: Healthy Lifestyle Families discuss with the dietitian or exercise specialist their progress in self-managing their goals or how to modify them as needed.

-Visit 6: Summary Visit The team and family assess accomplishments and progress toward goals, and develop a plan for sustaining healthy eating and active living habits.
+Clinic Visit 6: Summary Visit The team and family assess accomplishments and progress toward goals, and develop a plan for sustaining healthy eating and active living habits.

-Visits 7 & 8: Follow up Three and six months to assess healthy lifestyle changes.
+Clinic Visits 7 & 8: Follow up Three and six months to assess healthy lifestyle changes.
 Patients may be scheduled for additional follow up visits, depending on their progress, insurance/authorization(s) and commitment to the program.